 Master's in Information Technology: Web Design

 I started getting my Master's in Information Technology (with an emphasis in Web Design) part time at Southern New Hampshire University in 2013 because they were the only accredited school at the time with a fully online Master's program.
 In 2015, I had the opportunity to focus on my coursework full time and I took it, starting in May of 2015.
-I expect to graduate with my Master's in 2017.
+I graduated with my Master's in 2017.